Adroiti/docs-for-code-review-tools/RuboCop/Lint-MultipleCompare.md

-Pattern: Lint/MultipleCompare
+Pattern: Invalid multiple compare

 Issue: -

 ## Description

-In math and Python, we can use `x < y < z` style comparison to compare multiple value.
-However, we can't use the comparison in Ruby.
+In math and Python, you can use `x < y < z` style comparison to compare multiple value.
+However, you can't use the comparison in Ruby.
 However, the comparison is not syntax error.
 This cop checks the bad usage of comparison operators.